thisispratik01/chatify/README.md

 - make sure to configure firestore db rules as you need .
 - After all this setup connect your android device and click on run button  (Developer mode and USB debugging must be on) .

+## Tech Used
+Flutter and Firebase , Provider(State management) .

+## Feedback

+If you have any feedback, please reach out to me at pratik99dhumal@gmail.com